Mindfulness-Based Cognitive Therapy

 - maintaining relationships

-Our program differs from Safren and Solanto programs in that it includes skills training components focusing on mindfulness, value-awareness, value-guided action, management of problematic impulses / behaviors, and managing emotions and stress from within an Acceptance and Commitment Therapy (ACT) framework.
+Our program differs from Safren and Solanto programs in that all skills are taught within an Acceptance and Commitment Therapy (ACT) framework.